 Mr. Leandro Gan - Mr. Gan has been a licensed barber by the State of California since 1983.
-He has owned his own barber shop and currently owns a janitorial business.
+He has owned his own barber shop.
 Mr. Gan has been an instructor since 1988 and specializes in haircutting and shaving.
 His specialty is to make our students employable in our industry after graduation.
 Mr. Gan speaks fluent Spanish and assists our students with Spanish speaking clientele.